Passing the Torch

 He concluded, “West Point and the military have only reinforced my understanding of the Constitution, and it is because of The Patriot Post that I, like many of my colleagues, have a full understanding of the oath we have taken as commissioned officers to ‘support and defend’ it.
 That is why I chose to have my commissioning ceremony on Constitution Corner at West Point on Graduation Day.
 It’s why I speak of our Republic and not a democracy, individual Liberty instead of ‘freedoms,’ and the natural rights of man rather than those ostensibly ensured by governments.
 I am a Patriot, and a friend to all other Patriots.
 While soldiering is my passion, the preservation of Liberty is my purpose, and I know that paramount in this soldier’s creed are these words: ‘Greater love has no one than this: to lay down one’s life for one’s friends.’”

 And a footnote: On the occasion of Lee’s graduation at Benning, the senior officer who addressed the graduates spoke on the subject of “Passing the Torch of Liberty.”
-When referencing their oath, he pulled from his pocket, a copy of The Patriot’s “Essential Liberty Guide,” which Lee immediately recognized and which confirmed that this commanding officer also has a full understanding of his oath.
+When referencing their oath, he pulled from his pocket, a copy of our “Patriots Prime on American Liberty,” which Lee immediately recognized and which confirmed that this commanding officer also has a full understanding of his oath.

 On this Veterans Day, I ask for your prayers for our next generation of Veterans, for 2LT Lee Miller and his young fellow Patriots as they complete the rigors of Ranger School.
 I ask for your prayers for all Patriots serving the cause of Liberty at home and abroad, and for their families.